krystouf/trip/README.md

 * Browse the package url via browser, It should output a sorted list.

 ### Extending class
-* You can create new type transports by extending the AbstractBoardingCard.
+* You can create new types of transports by extending the AbstractBoardingCard.

 ### Level of complexity
 * There are three steps in the sorting alo each of O(n) = 3n.